codacy/codacy-rubocop/docs/description/Naming_VariableNumber.md

-This cop makes sure that all numbered variables use the configured style, snake_case, normalcase, or non_integer, for their numbering.
+Makes sure that all numbered variables use the configured style, snake_case, normalcase, or non_integer, for their numbering.